How to maximize your chances of not being denied entry at a Thailand border or airport

 That being said, if you want to maximize your chances of not being denied entry to Thailand, get an outbound airline ticket that has you leaving the country before your visa or allowed time of stay expires.

-You can either buy a cheap one-way outbound ticket through an airline like Air Asia to somewhere like Kuala Lumpur or Nok Air to Myanmar, Laos or Singapore, or buy a refundable ticket through any airline and then get your money refunded once you have been given admittance into the Kingdom.
+You can either buy a cheap one-way outbound ticket through an airline like Air Asia to Kuala Lumpur or Nok Air to Myanmar, Laos or Singapore, or buy a refundable ticket through any airline and then get your money refunded once you have been given admittance into the Kingdom.

 Proof of funds